 - 35% Timely payments – paying all of your bills on time

 - 30% Credit utilization – how much of your credit limit you spend (less than 9% preferred)

 - 15% Credit history- for how long you have credit

 - 10% Credit mix- the type of accounts you own

 - 10% New credit- how many credit inquiries or new accounts you have

 (For more on this, see: The 5 Most Important Factors In A FICO Score.)

 TIP: If you have a second card with the same bank, they may allow you to transfer the credit line to the other card, so this will save you this headache.

 If you’re closing your oldest credit card, then this may affect your credit history.
 How?
 You will be losing your oldest tradeline.

 For this reason, I always recommend that the first two or three credit cards that you open should be credit cards with no annual fees.
-As a result, you would be able to keep them open for as long as you live.
+As a result, you are able to keep them open for as long as you live.

 It is beneficial to have five open trade lines with a mix of revolving loans (credit cards etc.) and installment loans (car loans, mortgages, etc.) By closing a credit card, you will be losing one of your active trade lines.
 This can hurt your credit.